 Most of those paints are cheaper per litre.
-But consider this, half of that will evaporate so to get to that magic 300 microns you would need additional product, sometimes the same amount you already applied.
-On average you would spend 30% more, to have the same result as Epotec.
-Of course when you are short of money that would be a good selling point but we all been there, paying twice for our mistakes.
+But consider this, half of that will evaporate, so to get to that magic 300 microns you would need additional product, sometimes the same amount you already applied.
+On average you would spend 30% more, to have an equal result as per Epotec.
+And more coats to apply as well.

 In this tough economic time, most paint companies can use hidden ways to sell you something that in the end will not last ………… it’s called dilution!

 More Swim, less pool work is the answer.